Select your municipality in order to see information about local services when browsing the site.

 City of HelsinkiPrivate early childhood education in various languagesLink redirects to another website

-Your child must attend preschool education at a municipal or private day-care centre.
-In Helsinki, a few schools also provide preschool education.
-Preschool education is free-of-charge and starts in August.
+Your child must attend pre-primary education at a municipal or private day-care centre.
+In Helsinki, a few schools also provide pre-primary education.
+Pre-primary education is free-of-charge and starts in August.

-Read more on the organisation of preschool education in Finland on the InfoFinland page Preschool education.
+Read more on the organisation of pre-primary education in Finland on the InfoFinland page Pre-primary education.
 You can find more information and a list of day-care centres on the City of Helsinki website.
 You can also ask for more information from a day-care centre director.

 There are many comprehensive schools (peruskoulu) in Helsinki.
 In addition to the city schools, private and state-owned schools are available.
 Studying in a private school may be subject to a fee.